Center-for-Space-Engineering/ground_station/README.md

 4. `func1` : is an interal class function.
 5. `getArgs` : is a getter used by the server to determin what argums the class suports.
 6. `__str__` : this is a function that other class relay on to determin the how to call this class.
 It returns the `self.__commandName`
+7. `get_args_server`: returns the args for the class in a format the server can understand.
+(The return value is mapped to a table that is displayed on the web page.)
 ## `cmd_dataCollection`
 This class is the connection between the data base and the server.
 It follows the `cmd_` format explained above.